Aabir1/form-helpers/README.md

 ```

 #About Us
-It is a basic validator if any validator is missing, please raise an issue.
+Ift is a basic validator if any validator is missing, please raise an issue.